Unity-Technologies/com.unity.probuilder/Documentation~/tools.md

 * [Subdivide Face](Face_Subdivide.md) adds a vertex at the center of each selected face and connects them in the center.
 * [Subdivide Object](Object_Subdivide.md) divides every face on the selected objects.

-For a list of tools available in this version of ProBuilder, see [Tools reference](ref_tools.md).
+For a list of tools available in this version of ProBuilder, refer to [Tools reference](ref_tools.md).

-For a list of actions available in this version of ProBuilder, see [Action reference](ref_actions.md).
+For a list of actions available in this version of ProBuilder, refer to [Action reference](ref_actions.md).